John Lennon Honored On 80th Birthday With Peace Sign Atop New York’s Empire State Building

 “Oh wow!!
 Look at what John brought to this world, and he still continues to inspire.
 Thank you for your relentless messages of peace and love.
 Forever grateful,” followed by a red heart emoji.

-“Happy day Dear John…and Sean…,” penned a third follower who remembered that the couple’s son Sean Ono Lennon was also born on the same day as his father in 1975.
+“Happy day Dear John…and Sean,” penned a third follower who remembered that the couple’s son Sean Ono Lennon was also born on the same day as his father in 1975.

 “So much love.
 You both have meant the world to me, lifelong!” expressed a fourth fan.

-Sean was on hand to flip the switch for the memorial reported the official website dedicated to John Lennon seen here.
+Sean was on hand to flip the switch for the memorial, reported the official website dedicated to John Lennon.
 The site reported that the tribute in lights was created in partnership with the musician’s estate and Universal Music Group to celebrate his life and legacy.

 The celebration in the musician’s beloved adopted New York home seemed fitting.
 John moved to New York in 1971.
-He and his Beatles bandmates Paul McCartney, George Harrison, and Ringo Starr were relentlessly pursued by the British press and John was looking to escape with Yoko to America where they could live a more private life.
+He and his Beatles band mates Paul McCartney, George Harrison, and Ringo Starr were relentlessly pursued by the British press, and John was looking to escape with Yoko to America where they could live a more private life.

-The couple first lived at the St. Regis Hotel before they transitioned to Greenwich Village where they resided on Bank Street.
+The couple first lived at the St. Regis Hotel before they transitioned to Greenwich Village, where they resided on Bank Street.
 Eventually, the couple settled into the stately Dakota apartments on the Upper West side of the city in 1973.
-They lived there for seven years until John’s untimely murder on the steps of his beloved residence in December 1980.
+They lived there for seven years until John’s untimely death on the steps of his beloved residence in December 1980.